 Managed detection and response (MDR) and/or incident response (IR) are key dedicated resources that provide 24/7 threat monitoring and critical response in the event of an attack.
 These services are often difficult to maintain in-house.

-Again, security decision makers need to evaluate the gaps in their organization in order to choose the appropriate level of MDR and IR service.
+Again, security decision makers need to evaluate the gaps in their organisation in order to choose the appropriate level of MDR and IR service.
 Consider the payment structure; some vendors will require you to buy IR services in timed blocks, which means if an incident takes longer than the allotted time to remediate, you will be forced to either buy another time block or be left to your own devices.

 A platform with built-in managed services can provide the best return for SOCs, as it can ensure integration across the platform, and the service is seamlessly supported from deployment.